axelvaldez/radical-companies/_posts/3-radical-model/2023-05-22-feathers-tattos-clothes-distinguishing-marks.markdown

  <p>People want to be heard.
 They feel they have something important to say that would impact their wellbeing (selfish) and maybe the wellbeing of the community (selfless). <span class="_quotespan">I (<span class="_me">me!</span>) have a contribution to make!</span></p>
  <p>It is not cognitive&mdash; it&rsquo;s an emotional impulse.
 And I have a hunch that it is fundamental to all communications,</p>
   <ul>
-   <li>Assume that people want to say something important, even if doesn&rsquo;t come out that way at first.</li>
+   <li>Assume that people want to say something important, even if it doesn&rsquo;t come out that way at first.</li>
    <li>Take into account that people may not have the skills to make it intelligible.
 But they can learn.</li>
    <li>Help them by asking questions.</li>
    <li>Don&rsquo;t look for fault and don&rsquo;t look to ridicule.
 Help them learn to say it in a way their community can understand.</li>